PaoloMazzon/Vulkan2D/README.md

 and modify `VK2D/BuildOptions.h` before release or just not include that one and use your own or something.
 There are several little optimization options, but most importantly there is `#define VK2D_ENABLE_DEBUG`.
-Don't forget to disable that before building for release as the debug layers impact performance severely and more importantly usually aren't available on most PCs.
+Don't forget to disable that before building for release as the debug layers are not present on most PCs.

 Example
 =======
 Using the renderer is quite simple, but there are some things to be aware of.
-For the sake of brevity, error checking is removed from the following example (always error check unless you like random crashes).
+For the sake of brevity, error checking is removed from the following example

     SDL_Window *window = SDL_CreateWindow("VK2D", SDL_WINDOWPOS_CENTERED, SDL_WINDOWPOS_CENTERED, WINDOW_WIDTH, WINDOW_HEIGHT, SDL_WINDOW_VULKAN);
    	SDL_Event e;